ROER4D Sub-project 5 – Phase 2

 PLC – OER interactions

 ITfC did a content analyses of the interactions within the PLC, including those where the collaborative OER adoption (COA) teachers were a part of.
 These analyses provided useful inputs to our understanding of the PLC teacher’s interactions, how the PLC interacts with the COA group and engages in the activities of OER creation and sharing.
 The COA teachers played an important role in the PLC virtual interactions and in sharing OER with other PLC teachers.
-Gurumurthy presented a paper including this analysis at the National Conference on ICT in school education organized by the Regional Institute of Education (RIE)1, Ajmer in November 2017.
+Gurumurthy presented a 1, Ajmer in November 2017.
 These analyses also informed the preparation of a tool-kit for implementing a PLC program of OER adoption

 The use of OER in Karnataka by the PLC teachers was studied through a survey of teachers, classroom observations and focus group discussions.
 The exposure to a variety of FOSS tools has made the PLC teachers comfortable in creating OER as well as accessing and adapting available OER for their classroom teaching.
 A majority of the teachers surveyed reported using their personal laptops, along with the school projector, to integrate OER in their teaching, in the absence of ICT Labs in their schools.
 While almost all the teachers in the survey reported using Mobile phones for accessing OER, they found laptop computers more amenable for creating OER and for supporting classroom transaction.
 The survey also highlighted that school head teachers play an important role in supporting (or discouraging) the use of ICT in teaching, and hence orientation and capacity building of head teachers is required to encourage ICT integration and OER adoption in schools.